Urophagia

 Urophagia is the consumption of urine.
-Urine was used in several ancient cultures for various health, healing, and cosmetic purposes; urine drinking is still practiced today.
-In extreme cases, people may drink urine if no other fluids are available, although numerous credible sources (including the US Army Field Manual) advise against using it.
+Urine was consumed in several ancient cultures for various health, healing, and cosmetic purposes.
+People have been known to drink urine in extreme cases of water scarcity, however numerous sources, including the US Army Field Manual, advise against it.

 Urine may also be consumed as a sexual activity.

-Reasons for urophagia

-As an emergency survival technique
+Some male animals will taste female animals' urine, usually to test fertility.